Codecademy/docs/content/language-agnostic/concepts/what-is-nodejs.md

   - "https://www.codecademy.com/learn/paths/computer-science"
 ---

-Node.js is a free, open-sourced, JavaScript runtime environment that lets developers write command line tools and server-side scripts outside of a​ ...
+Node.js is a JavaScript runtime for building server-side or desktop applications.
+It is free and open-sourced.

 ## About Node.js